demisto/content/Packs/HashiCorp-Vault/Integrations/HashiCorpVault/README.md

 ```!hashicorp-seal-vault```
 ### hashicorp-unseal-vault
 ***
 Use a single master key share to unseal the vault.
-If the master key shares threshold is met, the vault will attempt to unseal the vault.
+If the master key shares threshold is met, the key will attempt to unseal the vault.
 Otherwise, this API must be called until the threshold is met.

 #### Base Command